gray-skull/WasteNot/README.md

 WasteNot is a mobile-friendly web application that helps users reduce food waste by providing recipe suggestions based on the ingredients they already have at home.
 This project is being developed as part of an Agile process with iterative sprints to achieve its goals.

-**Contact**
+**Contact**:
-For questions or feedback, please open an issue or contact the development team via the GitHub repository.
+- For questions or feedback, please open an issue or contact the development team via the GitHub repository.

 ---